 We could not have responded to requests for assistance as quickly as we did without support of our generous donors.
 The MOAA Foundation was able to fill gaps in support that came about during the pandemic, specifically for veterans who didn’t serve a full career, caregivers, and survivors.

 "Not all military families, both active and retired, have historically had enough wealth to save for their children's educations; pay for unforseen medical costs; and pay for exorbitant transportation, purchase, and maintenance costs."

-Colonel Hickerson, a MOAA LIFE member, challenged the MOAA Foundation to raise $25,000 by May 5 to jump-start this campaign by offering matching funds.
-We are happy to announce that because of generous donors like you, we have reached our goal!
-Thank you again, Colonel Hickerson, for your continued support during this critical time of need.
+In April 2020 at the beginning of the pandemic, Colonel Hickerson, a MOAA LIFE member, challenged The MOAA Foundation to raise $25,000 by May 5, 2020, to jump-start The MOAA Foundation’s COVID-19 Relief Fund campaign by offering matching funds.
+Within the first day, donors surpassed that goal.
+He then donated an additional $25,000 to the fund.
+Thank you again, Colonel Hickerson, for your support during this critical time of need.

-In 2020, The MOAA Foundation disbursed three types of grants to support veteran housing, food assistance, employment, family support, (including behavioral health), and more.
+Since the onset of COVID-19, The MOAA Foundation disbursed grants to support veteran housing, food assistance, employment, family support, (including behavioral health), and more.
 Check out the map below (Not loading?
 Click here) for where these grants have made a difference:

 Grants include Community Outreach Grants (shown in blue) and COVID-19 Chapter Grants (red/maroon), which are disbursed to MOAA councils and chapters across the country.
 Emergency Financial Relief Grants (yellow) are awarded to currently serving, veterans with honorable discharges or caregivers of the same, and surviving spouses who prove negative financial impact from the COVID-19 crisis.
 Scholarship Senior Grant Awardees are marked in green; locations with multiple grant types have markings incorporating the applicable grant colors.